HanyangHCILab/Optimizing-BEM-collection/README.md

 ### 2. Download Data
 * You can download the data from this link : [https://zenodo.org/records/14576033](https://zenodo.org/records/14576033)
-* Transfrom the data from csv to numpy array ( number of data x time series x joints x axes )
+* Transfrom the data from csv to numpy array ( number of data x time series x joints x axes ) & save it to data/{expertise | device | stimulus}/npy folder
-* You can do this just execute the python code  data/{expertise | device | stimulus}/train_test_split.py
+* Then execute the python code  data/{expertise | device | stimulus}/train_test_split.py
 __ __ __ __ __ __ ____ __ __ __ __ __ ____ __ __ __ __ __ ____ __ __ __ __ __ ____ __ __ __ __ __ ____ __ __ __ __ __ ____ __ __ __ __